How the CRI Score Is Calculated

 The convergent signal across both datasets: adcoms appear to weight GPA and test scores roughly equally, not 2:1 in either direction.

 • Not an acceptance probability.
 We have no rejection data.
-A CRI of 80 doesn't mean an 80% admit rate — it means your composite ranks above 80% of accepted applicants in our pool.
+A CRI score of 80 doesn't mean an 80% admit rate.
+It means your composite ranks above 80% of accepted applicants in our pool.

 • Not a school-specific score.
 Acceptance rates vary widely by program.
-A high CRI doesn't guarantee admission anywhere, and a low CRI doesn't preclude it.
+A high CRI score doesn't guarantee admission anywhere, and a low CRI score doesn't preclude it.

 • Not a holistic evaluation.
 Adcoms weigh experience hours, recommendations, personal statements, interviews, and many other factors the CRI doesn't see.